Market Drayton and Rural Parishes Community Covenant

 How will this work?

 Since our first meeting in December 2024 we have been joined by 20 community organisations and Parish/Town Councils to form the Market Drayton and Rural Parishes Community Covenant.
-We will now work collaboratively with Shropshire Council at a neighbourhood-level to share power and make decisions that are rooted in our community and enhance and improve the lives of the people of Market Drayton and its rural parishes.
+We are now working collaboratively with Shropshire Council at a neighbourhood-level to share power and make decisions that are rooted in our community, to enhance and improve the lives of the people of Market Drayton and its rural parishes.

-The first decision that this group has to make is how and where a new Community and Family Hub will be set up within the town.
-This will involve decisions not just on location, but also in what this Hub offers our community and how it will satisfy our needs.
+The first decision that has been devolved to the Community Covenant is how and where a new Community and Family Hub will be set up within the town.
+This will involve decisions not just on location, but also in what this Hub offers our community and how it will meet our needs.

 fcli fordhall gate graphic